 Perhaps because of my age or maybe because of my charm (ha, ha), I have one of the single beds at the end of the lodging– no one above me and no bed springs to look at.
 That’s good because beat, I am and I just want to wash my face and lay down.
 Problem is someone else is at the sink before me and I just have to wait.
 Fine.
 I sit for a moment, trying to get the rhythm of the new song and notice twin blonde girls across the way.
 In an effort to set the stage for the coming year, I begin introductions when suddenly the two morph into four.
 Best not to stare, they probably get tired of that, especially with the pear-size birthmarks on various parts of their faces that they each seemed to be sporting.
 Plus, I’m afraid the next time I turn, there will be eight.
 Tough to get a bed in one of these places these days.

 So I turn my attention back to the sink and realize that the person washing up looks a lot like my old boss, Becky.
 That couldn’t be.
 This woman has a kerchief on her head to keep the hair off her forehead while she moisturizes her large Midwestern face.
 She brays at me, “Em!
 It’s you!
 I thought so.”

 She begins gabbering about her life and her jobs and why she is here and how long it how been, how many hand-knit sweaters she’d bought, and about her sons, the one that is gay and the one that is not, while I wash my own face while watching her eat a gallon of rocky-road ice cream.

-“College is not for me,” I thought as I flew out of there as fast as possible.
+“Oh dear.
+What a nightmare.
+College is not for me,” I think as I fly out of there like a tiger on fire.
 “I have to get home!
 My husband must miss me.
 It’s dark, but I can make it before midnight, I know.
 He’ll understand.